-Usability testing – It is a testing methodology for the ease of customers.
+Answer: Usability testing – It is a testing methodology for the ease of customers.
 Here the end customers are asked to use the software to evaluate if the product is up to the mark and is easy to use.
 This puts forth the customer’s perception too.
 It is recommended to use the prototype or mock-up software during the initial stages so as to finalize the customer point of view of usability.
 The customer is provided with this prototype before the development begins.
 This helps in confirming that things are being processed keeping user’s point of view in mind.
-(Best 50 Testing Interview Questions And Answers Pdf)

 18. What Is Build Verification Testing, Bvt?

-Build Verification Testing is a group of tests that execute on every newly build of products for verification in which the build is testable prior to the release of build into the hands of the test team.
-The main stream functionality of the application software is tested using BVT.
+Answer: Build Verification Testing is a group of tests that execute on every new build of products for verification in which the build is testable prior to the release of build into the hands of the test team.
+The mainstream functionality of the application software is tested using BVT.
 BVT lets the developers know if any serious problems exist with the build.
 They save the test team time and frustration by avoiding the test of an unstable build.

 19. What is Endurance Testing?

-In this type of testing we test application’s behavior in contrast to the load and stress put on over application for a long period of time.
+Answer: In this type of testing, we test the application’s behavior in contrast to the load and stress put on over application for a long period of time.

 20. How would you Test a Service Oriented Architecture (SOA) Web Application?

 Answer: The testing of web applications that communicate with a web service can be broken down into two parts: